QuakeMigrate/QuakeMigrate/docs/tutorials/lut.rst

 This tutorial will cover the basic ideas and definitions underpinning the traveltime lookup table, as well as showing how they can be created.

-In order to reduce computational costs during runtime, we pre-compute traveltime lookup tables (LUTs) for each seismic phase and each station in the network to every point in a 3-D grid.
+In order to reduce computational costs during runtime, we pre-compute traveltime lookup tables (LUTs) for each seismic phase and each station in the network to every node in a regularised 3-D grid.
 This grid spans the volume of interest, herein termed the coalescence volume, within which QuakeMigrate will search for events.

 Defining the underlying 3-D grid
 --------------------------------